-Actually, Gaynor Mindens cost less to use than other brands because they last an average of 3-6 times longer — and with suede tips you can expect even more durability.
+Actually, Gaynor Mindens cost less to use than other brands because they last an average of 3-5 times longer — and with suede tips you can expect even more durability.

-Finally, Gaynor Minden pointe shoes are hand made in the United States.
+Finally, Gaynor Minden pointe shoes are hand made in Europe.
 If you examine the stitching and workmanship we think you will agree that our quality and consistency are unequaled.
-It is more expensive to manufacture in America, but the result is a superior product.
+It is more expensive to manufacture in Europe, but the result is a superior product.

 No pointe shoe will make ballet easy, painless, or risk free, but Gaynor Minden is the only pointe shoe with high-quality shock absorbing Rogers Corporation Poron® Performance Cushioning built into the shoe (not cheap latex or EVA).
-Rogers Corporation Poron® 4000 carries the American Podiatric Association’s Seal of Acceptance.
+Rogers Corporation Poron® Performance Cushioning carries the American Podiatric Association’s Seal of Acceptance.

 Gaynor Mindens are especially beneficial for beginners because they promote proper alignment and correct technique.
 Their elastomeric box can minimize “sickling” and “winging”, bad habits that can lead to injury over time.
 (See Question 2)